2015 Homebrew Competition

 All entries should be shipped to:

 Denver, CO 80204

-There are three breweries in the Denver area that have coordinated a drop point for entries for us and we greatly appreciate the convenience to our entrants.
+There are two breweries in the Denver area that have coordinated a drop point for entries for us and we greatly appreciate the convenience to our entrants.
 They are The Brew Hut/Dry Dock Brewing Co. in Aurora and the Cheeky Monk Belgian Beer Cafe in Westminster.
-In addition, you can drop your entries at Left Hand Brewing in Longmont.
-Homebrew entries must be dropped off in the Tasting Room to Ben, John or James.

 If you absolutely cannot get your entries to us by December 6, 2014, please call or email to discuss alternate arrangements.